 Strategic areas of cooperation between Ukraine and the Council of Europe in the framework of the implementation of the Action Plans are as following:

 - strengthening the protection of human rights and improving the enforcement of judgments, especially those dealing with priority issues identified by the supervisory authorities of the Council of Europe and decisions of the European Court of Human Rights;

 The implementation of the Action Plans is subject to periodic joint monitoring performed by the Council of Europe and the Ukrainian authorities in order to evaluate the effectiveness of the approved projects and to include other agreed projects in the Action Plan.
-Notably, during the inter-agency meeting on the state of

-- increasing the implementation of anti-corruption projects;
+- more active implementation of anti-corruption projects;

 - implementation of the European standards into the Ukrainian media environment, protection of the professional activity of journalists and promotion of media literacy among young people;

 - protection of social rights, in particular in the context of implementation of Ukraine's obligations under the European Social Charter, as well as children's rights;

 On 1 July 2020, the Committee of Ministers of the Council of Europe decided to extend the Council of Europe Action Plan for Ukraine until the end of 2022 to ensure the achievement of all the objectives defined in this document.